Unifying Market Microstructure and Dynamic Asset Pricing: Risk-neutral dynamics on BIT : Option pricing

+is the market price of risk.
+Equations \eqref{eq:rep_port} through \eqref{eq:rn_condProb} hold on $\BTm$ for $n = 0, ..., m-2$.
+We note that the natural world conditional probabilities, and the mean and variance of the return dynamics, of $\mathcal S$ are retained in the risk-neutral price dynamics of $\mathcal C$.
+This represents the tremendous advantage of binary option pricing over its limiting continuous-time model; under the latter information about the probabilities and the mean of the return process is lost (Section ~\ref{sec:Limit}).

-The extension to American option price valuation is now readily obtained.
-Following the classical approach for valuation of American option on binomial tree,\footnote{ See, for example Section 12.5 in Hull \cite{Hull_2006}.} the market value of the American option at the node $\tilde{ {\cal E } }_{n}^{ \left( \mathbb{L}_{ n } , \mathbb{M}_{ n } \right)} $ is given by
+The extension to the pricing of an American option follows from the classical approach for valuation of an American option on a binomial tree.\footnote{ See, for example, \citet[Section 12.5]{Hull_2006}.} The market value of the American option at event ${\mathcal E}_n^{(\Ln,\Mn)} $ is given by